phantombuster/legacy-docs/nick.rst

 Nick
 ====

 Nick is a special module made by the Phantombuster team.
-It provides an easy navigation/web automation/scraping system based on CasperJS, written in CoffeeScript.
+It provides an easy navigation/web automation/scraping system.
+It's based on CasperJS and written in CoffeeScript.

-CasperJS is a powerfull library with many many methods.
-But only few are essential.
-Nick limits the number of methods and remove the step by steps CasperJS paradigm to profis the philosophy of Node.js.
+CasperJS is a powerful library with many methods.
+But only a few are essential.
+Nick limits the number of methods and replaces the step-by-step CasperJS paradigm with the async/callback paradigm of Node.

 Before ``Nick`` methods can be used, you need to ``require()`` a ``Nick`` class and instantiate it.

-This module is compatible with CapserJS commands (not with PhantomJS and Node.js).
+This module is compatible with CapserJS commands (but not with PhantomJS or Node).

 Initialization
 --------------

 The module is named ``Nick``.
-Use ``require('lib-Nick-beta3')`` and create an instance ``var nick = new Nick()`` to use it.
+Use ``require('lib-Nick-beta')`` and create an instance ``var nick = new Nick()`` to use it.

 ::

-    var Nick = require('lib-Nick-beta3');
+    var Nick = require('lib-Nick-beta');

     var nick = new Nick();

 Or

 ::

-    var nick = new (require('lib-Nick-beta3'))
+    var nick = new (require('lib-Nick-beta'));

 Asynchronous methods
 --------------------

-Following the philosophy of Node.js, most methods of the agent module are asynchronous.
+Following the philosophy of Node, most methods of the agent module are asynchronous.
 You have to use the callback function to know when (and if) a call finished successfully.

 For example, this is bad: